dennyzhang/challenges-kubernetes/README.md

 1. Deploy 3 nodes k8s.
 One controller, others as worker
 2. Deploy Jenkins service by helm
 3. Use nginx as an ingress for Jenkins master
+4. Simulate Jenkins slave crash events, and confirm service is fine
+5. Simulate Jenkins master crash events, and confirm service is fine
 ```
 - Main Tech:
 - See more: [Scenario-302](./Scenario-302)